2013 Next Red

 Following the Bordeaux tradition of extended maceration, the wine remained on the skins for another two weeks to soften its young tannins.
 Next the wine was moved into our caves for barrel aging.
 During its first Winter, the wine underwent malolactic fermentation to lower its acidity and add richness.
 After many tastings in the Spring of 2015, we blended 13% Cabernet Sauvignon and 3% Petit Verdot with 84% Malbec.
 We continued to barrel-age the wine until it was bottled in August 2015.

-At a tasting in June 2022, we tasted the 2013 and these are our notes: Strawberries, blueberries, cassis, cola spice and fresh mint.
-Youthful on the palate.
-Complex flavors of violets, dark chocolate, juniper berries, cardamom and beef tartare.
+At a tasting in August 2023, we tasted the 2013 and these are our notes: Rose petals, dried blueberries, cassis, forest floor and cola spice aromas.
+Complex flavors of violets, beef tartare, Mexican chocolate, fresh mint and toast.

 24.0° Brix sugar